emilya21/emilya21.github.io/_posts/2018-04-29-package-management.md

 still_need <- packages_compare("/Users/MJ/R_Packages_3.4", "/Users/MJ/R_Packages_3.5")
 still_need

-# the package githubinstall will find packages in github without the username and ask you if they're right, then install them
+# find packages from Github and install them
-library(githubinstall)

-githubinstall(still_need)
+githubinstall::githubinstall(still_need)

 # one last check to see if there are any you didn't get
 packages_compare("/Users/MJ/R_Packages_3.4", "/Users/MJ/R_Packages_3.5")